LankyLuke97/advent-of-code/2023/README.md

 ## Day 1
 ### Part 1
+We start the year off being somewhat unwittingly loaded into a trebuchet to investigate an issue with global snow production - I gather that, despite 2000-something years of Christmas, Santa's elves don't have the month of December down to a fine art.
+Aside from anything else, one of them has been playing silly buggers with the trbuchet calibration.
+Might need to get OSHA involved...

 The challenges started off simple, as always.
 Given a list of strings:
 ```
 1abc2